Experience the Extraordinary Bounty of Mount Fuji with a Guided Tour Featuring Wine, Sake, and Craft Beer

 Key Features

-・Sip delicious locally-produced wine, sake, and beer, and enjoy lunch at a nearby restaurant as you learn about this extraordinarily fertile region of Yamanashi and its unique food culture
+• Sip Yamanashi wine, sake, or craft beer in conjunction with a visit to a local producer and enjoy lunch at a nearby restaurant as you learn about this extraordinarily fertile region and its unique food culture

 Cancel free up to 8 days prior